K99/R00: Pathway to Independence Awards

 - Case-by-case: Parental, medical, or other well-justified leave; disability, extended clinical training, natural disasters, active duty military service.
 Part-time postdoctoral research training, related to personal or family situations or occurring during a research residency or fellowship, will be pro-rated accordingly.

-To request a childbirth or case-by-case extension, or to confirm your eligibility timeline, please email NIATraining@mail.nih.gov no later than 12 weeks before submitting an application.
+To request a an extension, or to confirm your eligibility timeline, please email NIATraining@mail.nih.gov no later than 12 weeks before submitting an application.
 In your email, please include the exact date when your doctoral degree was conferred, and the start date of your first full-time postdoctoral research position.

 How to Apply

-Always consult the funding opportunity announcement and the SF 424 (R&R) Application Guide for detailed instructions.
+Always consult the notice of funding opportunity and the SF 424 (R&R) Application Guide for detailed instructions.

 Tips for applying for a K99: